Trade Diversification Network

 Flexible, targeted support

 The TDN's adaptive delivery model enables the program to readily respond to market conditions and shifting trade flow.
-This ensures support for Australian exporters is flexible and targeted.
+This ensures ANMI support for Australian exporters is flexible and targeted.

 By strengthening relationships with industry and government, the program will deliver enduring outcomes, by identifying strategies that best support exporters in the long term.